One year ago, I made a concept trailer reimagining Little Red Riding Hood as a cyberpunk gritty reboot.

 The foundational element is always stills.
 You need locked character references and location references before you touch video.
 It's the modern AI filmmaking equivalent of storyboards and mood boards.
 That hasn't changed.
 What's changed is everything around them.

-In 2025, my workflow was: nail a still that represents your vision, then feed it to a model to animate it.
-That meant generating stills across multiple tools: MidJourney, Imagen 3, DALL-E, etc. Then heavy compositing in Photoshop.
-I was hand-building custom HUD elements, patching jacket details layer by layer, and then upscaling through Magnific.
-Only then would I run the finished stills through Runway 4 or Veo 2 to animate.
-Prompt adherence wasn't great either, so it took way more gens to land anything close to what I wanted.
-Sound wasn't there yet, so all sound design was manual.
-A lot of tools that didn't talk to each other.
+In 2025, I was building the entire frame as a still before touching video.
+Every shot was a complete image: character in location, doing the thing, with final color grading and look, essentially a screenshot from the movie that didn't exist yet.
+That meant generating across multiple tools, then heavy compositing in Photoshop: hand-building HUD elements, patching jacket details layer by layer, upscaling through Magnific.
+Only once I had a polished, finished frame would I feed it to Runway 4 or Veo 2 with a text prompt to animate.
+Prompt adherence wasn't great, so it took way more gens to land anything close.
+Sound wasn't there yet either, so all sound design was manual.

 RED - Hero Wardrobe